Each type of patent provides a different kind of protection.

 7.

-If the pending rejections are affirmed, the applicant may request a rehearing before the PTAB or file an appeal with the United States Court of Appeals for the Federal Circuit.
+If the Patent Trial and Appeal Board (PTAB) upholds the pending rejections, the applicant has several options for further review.
+They may request a rehearing before the PTAB, seek Director Review of the PTAB decision, or file an appeal with the United States Court of Appeals for the Federal Circuit.
+These actions must be taken in accordance with the relevant statutory and procedural requirements.

 Post PTAB Decision